uchicago-cs/cmsc22000/website/hw/hw6.rst

 and that you're welcome to look for the answer through external sources, as long as you cite your sources.

--  [20 points] Modify the Makefile as described above, and update your workflow file so that the libgeometry code and the tests are built with the right compiler.
+-  Modify the Makefile as described above, and update your workflow file so that the libgeometry code and the tests are built with the right compiler.
 Take the URL of the run you just produced, and paste it